 The first 10 years of the model saver’s personal contributions are just $60,000, and yet the cost in terms of returns of starting 10 years later, in this hypothetical example, is approximately $2.1 million.
 This illustrates the power of compounding 9.2% returns over 40 years versus 30.
 To many people this result is shocking.
 As noted above, we recognize the challenge of saving 10% of salary at age 25.
 However, knowing the potential rewards might well make you a better saver.

 Rule 2: Contribute as much as you can.

 To illustrate the value of a higher contribution rate, we will return to our original model, only this time we will drop the contribution rate to 5%.
-The results are in figure 3.
+The results are in table 3.

 The Lower Contributor: Potential cost – $1,658,000

 As you would expect, given the lower contribution rate the final number is lower in this case by approximately $1.7 million.
 However, look at the comparison with the late starter.
 Starting earlier and saving for an extra 10 years, even with half the contribution rate, results in a bigger number at age 65…perhaps another surprise result.
 Regardless of age, the message here is to contribute what you can afford and start as soon as possible.